alexmackey/HackTheCat/readme.md

 This application has been tested on Linux (Ubuntu) and Windows 10.

-If you are not using the docker images you will need the following installed:
+If you are not using the docker images you will need the following:

-* Node (tested with v16.13.2 Ubuntu)
+* Node (tested with v16.14.0 Ubuntu)
 * MySQL (tested with 8.0.28-0ubuntu0.20.04.3 Ubuntu)

 If you want to use Docker option well you'll obviously need Docker and Python as well for some reason I dont understand which I think has something to do with Docker compose.